 If you notice signs of premature aging, such as wrinkles, dark spots, and sagging skin, your skin might be telling you something is wrong.
 Oxidative damage from free radicals, a poor diet, smoking, stress, and environmental toxins damages your skin’s tissues.
 This can cause premature skin aging that shows up as wrinkles, leathery skin, liver spots, and even more serious skin conditions such as skin cancer.

 To address premature aging, removing processed sugars, removing toxins, and reducing your stress will help you reverse the signs of premature aging.
-I also recommend Astaxanthin to neutralize the free radicals that can lead to oxidative stress and premature aging.
-It’s especially great for those who spend time in the sun because it supports the outer layer of skin from UV ray damage.

 Your skin says a lot about your health.
 Underlying causes such as a poor diet, toxin exposure, stress, or gut infections may be the underlying cause of your skin issues.
 The good news is that you can reverse your symptoms and get to the root cause by using my proven method that I’ve successfully used with thousands of patients.
 I call it The Myers Way®.